Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Comparison with Deep BSDE Methods

-In a Deep BSDE approach, one typically \emph{parameterizes} \((Y_t,Z_t)\) via neural networks and simulates forward the state \(X_t\) while integrating backward the pair \((Y_t,Z_t)\).
-Concretely, if \(\theta\) collects all network parameters, one might write
+In a deep BSDE approach, one typically parameterizes $(Y_{t},Z_{t})$ via neural networks $(Y^{\theta},Z^{\theta})$ and simulates forward the state $X_{t}$ while integrating backward the pair $(Y_{t},Z_{t})$.
+Concretely, if $\theta$ collects all network parameters, one might write

-and discretize \eqref{eq:deep_bsde_diff_form} (e.g., via Euler–Maruyama).
-To train, one minimizes a \emph{loss function} measuring consistency between the neural-network-based $(Y^\theta,Z^\theta)$ and the BSDE dynamics.
+and discretize \eqref{eq:deep_bsde_diff_form} (e.g., via Euler-Maruyama).
+To train, one minimizes a loss function measuring consistency between these neural-network-based processes $\left(Y_{t_{k}}^{\theta},Z_{t_{k}}^{\theta}\right)$ and the BSDE dynamics.
 For instance, a mean-square error capturing the difference

-is computed over sampled paths $\{X_{t_k}\}$, along with the terminal condition error $\bigl|Y^\theta_{t_N} - g(X_{t_N})\bigr|^2$.
-By iterating gradient-based updates on $\theta$, one obtains $Y^\theta_t$ that approximates $V^\alpha(t,X_t)$ under the chosen control sequence \(\{\alpha_t\}\).
+is computed over sampled paths $\left\{ X_{t_{k}}\right\} $, along with the terminal condition error $\left|Y_{t_{N}}^{\theta}-g\left(X_{t_{N}}\right)\right|^{2}$.
+By iterating gradient-based updates on $\theta$, one obtains $Y_{t}^{\theta}$ that approximates $V^{\alpha}(t,X_{t})$ under the chosen control sequence $\{\alpha_{t}\}$.